NourHamdach/livedrop-Nourhamdach/apps/storefront/COMPONENTS_AND_PAGES.md

 Storefront components and pages (updated)

+Last updated: 2025-10-22

+Notes: The `SupportPanel` organism integrates with the backend assistant via `POST /api/assistant`.
+The assistant returns structured responses including `intent`, `text`, `functionsCalled`, and optional `citations` used to render policy snippets.

+Last updated: 2025-10-22

+Changelog:
+- 2025-10-22: Added last-updated header and clarified SupportPanel behavior for assistant integration.

 This document summarizes the React components and pages currently present in `apps/storefront/src` after your recent edits.
 It is based on the live component and page sources in the repository.

 Top-level structure